 An individual retirement account (IRA) is a tax-advantaged retirement account that helps people to save for later in life.
 Traditional IRAs mimic the structure of a 401(k).
 You contribute pre-tax earnings into the account and only pay taxes on what is withdrawn during your retirement.
 Contributions to Roth IRAs are made with after-tax earnings but are not taxed when money is withdrawn.
 However you choose to structure your retirement account, an IRA is often a very good option.
 Consider working with a financial advisor as you create or adjust your IRAs to make sure you’re optimizing the amount you’re investing.

-Here are five great places (in no particular order) to consider when opening one.
+Here are five great places, in no particular order, to consider when opening an IRA.
 This list isn’t exhaustive; it’s simply intended as an introduction to some of the good choices currently available.

 Vanguard can be an outstanding choice for investors who want to emphasize mutual funds.

 This firm is generally recognized as the leader in mutual funds and related investment products, and they haven’t rested on their laurels.
 Vanguard offers one of the largest, most comprehensive lists of no-fee funds of any brokerage on the market, advertising several thousand no-fee products, and they generally perform quite well relative to the market at large.
 Investors who want to build an IRA that emphasizes mutual funds should absolutely consider Vanguard.